-To fulfil these Assembly requests, in 2013 the ICAO Committee on Aviation Environmental Protection (CAEP) established an expert group, the Alternative Fuels Task Force (AFTF), to provide technical input regarding the replacement of conventional aviation fuels (CAF) with SAFs.
+To fulfil these Assembly requests, in 2013 the ICAO Committee on Aviation Environmental Protection (CAEP) established an expert group, the Alternative Fuels Task Force (AFTF), to provide technical input regarding SAFs.
 During the CAEP/10 cycle (from 2013 to 2016), AFTF was tasked with providing information related to alternative fuels for inclusion in the ICAO environmental trends projections.
 This involved the definition of a methodology for assessing fuels life cycle emissions, and projections of scenarios for alternative fuel production up to 2050, with the final objective of assessing the possible range of emissions reductions from the use of alternative fuels.
 The final results of this analysis were presented during the 39th Session of the ICAO Assembly (ICAO, 2016).